Traditional Indian Tabla with carrying bag, hammer and cushions. Ø Dayan: 19cm x 28cm high, 4.8kg / Bayan: 30cm!

 🎵 1.
 The Dayan (right hand)

-Size: Approximately 15 cm in diameter
+Size: About 15 cm in diameter

-Height: Approximately 25 cm
+Pitch: About 25 cm

 Tuned according to the key of the piece